 - A hat.
 The sun gets really hot in Hawaii.
 You should definitely bring a hat to protect your face from the sun when it’s really hot out.
 I usually bring a baseball hat and a sun hat like this one here.

 - Reusable water bottle.
 I always travel with a reusable water bottle.
-You can fill it in the airport or have a flight attendant fill it for you on the plane.
+You can fill it at the airport or have a flight attendant fill it for you on the plane.
 Plus, it’ll cut down on your consumption of single-use while in Maui.
 I personally love Yeti water bottles, like this one here.

 - GoPro Camera.
 GoPros are super fun for underwater photography.
 They’re relatively affordable and travel really well considering how small they are.
 I always bring my GoPro with me when I know there’s going to be water involved!
 Buy yours here.